dell/OpenManage-Enterprise/README.md

 ## Problems

 If you run into problems with a script you can post [on our issues](https://github.com/dell/OpenManage-Enterprise/issues).
 If possible, provide the exact command you ran to generate the problem, any OME configurations required to recreate it, or if it's a code problem you already found - a good description of where the problem is.

-## Documentation

-We are currently working on creating script documentation.
-Right now the header of each script contains a description and some of the Python code follows docstring standards.

 ## Authors